pixelboogie/VR-Sound-Design-in-Unity/README.md

 This script triggers an audio clip when the drumstick collides with a drum surface, adding a layer of interactivity to the VR environment.

-## Video Tutorial
-This project is based on the video tutorial by Valem Tutorials, which can be found here: [VR Sound Design in Unity](https://www.youtube.com/watch?v=sCObQSNRqN4).

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.